Editor's Note: This story is frequently updated with the latest updates on ski passes and ski season. It was last updated on Nov. 20, 2023.

 In recent years, the high-end resorts on both the Epic and Ikon passes have routinely charged upwards of $230 per day during peak times like Christmas, New Year's, MLK Weekend, and spring break.
 That's nearly one-third the cost of Epic and Ikon passes, which both include access to that resort and dozens of others, too.

-And that $275 ticket wasn't even the most expensive of the season.
-The small, independent Arizona Snowbowl, of all places, was the first resort to breach the $300 lift ticket mark this season on a snowy Saturday this year.
+And that $299 ticket wasn't even the most expensive of last season.
+The small, independent Arizona Snowbowl, of all places, was the first resort to breach the $300 lift ticket mark last season on a snowy Saturday.

 That means a few days of skiing or snowboarding at just one of these resorts can outweigh the initial cost.
 If you're planning to head to multiple resorts this season, the savings can quickly add up.

-My rule of thumb on these passes is this: If you're going to ski five days at one or more of the resorts on either of these passes, it's worth it to get the pass.
-So if you're planning a one-week ski trip to a destination, you're going to want the pass.
+As Thrifty Traveler's resident skiing expert, here's my rule of thumb for these passes: If you're going to ski five days at one or more of the resorts on either of these passes, it's worth it to get the pass.
+So if you're planning a one-week ski trip to a destination, you're going to want a pass.

 And the savings of these ski passes go beyond lift tickets, with some valuable discounts available on both passes.